curiousest/curiousest.github.io/_drafts/tabum/2-1-simulate-me.md

 Years later, the same Lion came back and met the donkey's eyes.
 The donkey looked as if he was going to ask a question.
-The lion smiled with radiant love, blinking in the sun.
+The lion smiled down with radiant love, eclipsing the sun behind his head like a halo.
 The donkey smiled back in comfort.

 ---